Marta Kostyuk: 2021: First WTA 500 semifinal, top 50

-2022: Second Australian Open third round
+2022: Second Australian Open 3rd round

-At the Australian Open, she reached the third round defeating 32nd seed Sara Sorribes Tormo before losing to world No. 6 and eight seed, Paula Badosa.
+At the Australian Open, she reached the third round defeating 32nd seed Sorribes Tormo, before losing to world No. 6, Paula Badosa.

 At the Eastbourne International, she defeated seventh seed Barbora Krejčíková to reach the third round.

-She reached the semifinals at the Championnats de Granby where she lost to Daria Saville after withdrawing from the match.
+Partnering with Tereza Martincová, Kostyuk won the doubles title at the Portorož Open, defeating Tereza Mihalíková and Cristina Bucșa in the final.

-2023: Major doubles semifinal, Maiden WTA Tour title & top 40
+2023: Major doubles semifinal and WTA Tour title, top 35

-At the WTA 500 Adelaide International 1, she went through qualifying and on to the quarterfinals, beating reigning Wimbledon champion Elena Rybakina en route.
+At the WTA 500 Adelaide International, she went through qualifying and on to the quarterfinals, beating reigning Wimbledon champion, Elena Rybakina, en route.
 She defeated 28th seed Amanda Anisimova and Olivia Gadecki to reach the third round at the Australian Open for the third time.
-In doubles at the same tournament, she reached the semifinals partnering Elena-Gabriela Ruse.
+In doubles at the same tournament, she reached the semifinals partnering Elena-Gabriela Ruse where they lost to eventual champions Barbora Krejčíková and Kateřina Siniaková.